 Final tip: “resonate with you” means now, today.
 Whatever you discuss, end with its ongoing meaning and relevance to your life.

 Columbia EMBA essay #4 (Optional)

-This question invites you to present new material that will enhance your application, as well as explain anything that needs explaining (e.g., gap in employment, choice of recommender if not using a direct supervisor, etc.).
-As far as non-necessary points, since you are making the adcom read more than is required, there should be a clear value to the information you’re sharing.
-Finally, keep it short.
+This question enables you to explain anything that needs explaining (e.g., gap in employment, choice of recommender if not using a direct supervisor, etc.).
+As far as non-necessary points, read “between the lines” about not needing to be formal and using bullet points; it implies that this isn’t the place to make a whole additional marketing point about your candidacy.
+Whatever you present, there should be a clear value to the information you’re sharing.

 For expert guidance with your Columbia EMBA application, check out Accepted’s MBA Application Packages, which include comprehensive guidance from an experienced admissions consultant.
-We’ve helped hundreds of applicants get accepted to Columbia’s EMBA program and look forward to helping you too!
+We’ve helped hundreds of applicants get accepted to top MBA and EMBA program and look forward to helping you too!

 Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 20 years with Accepted.
 She would love to help you too.
 Want Cindy to help you get Accepted?
 Click here to get in touch!

 Applying to a top b-school?
 The talented folks at Accepted have helped hundreds of applicants get accepted to their dream programs.
 Whether you are figuring out where to apply, writing your application essays, or prepping for your interviews, we are just a call (or click) away.

 Contact us, and get matched up with the consultant who will help you get accepted!